Hybrid cloud connects plant to cloud

 | PaaS | Application and data | Runtime, OS, infrastructure | AWS Elastic Beanstalk |

-| SaaS | Nothing (just uses it) | Everything | Microsoft 365, Salesforce |
+| SaaS | Nothing (uses the service) | Everything | Microsoft 365, Salesforce |

 The service model determines the boundary of responsibility.
 In IaaS, the customer configures the virtual network.
 In SaaS, the provider handles everything.